Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 We offer 8 such vacancies, even though we realise that our shortage is of 10 operators.
 We have been moved to this decision due to the risk of automation of heath technologists and technicians being higher than what we originally expected.
 As of April 2021, the foreseen risk of automation of this job is considered "mid risk" (40%), although slightly closer to lower levels than to higher ones.
 However, we consider that a mid risk is noticeable enough for us to take action, and to confidently expect that we will be able to implement technology capable of performing the tasks attributed to two operators in a less-costly manner.

-List of tasks List of skills:
+List of tasks:
    *	Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
    *	Speaking — Talking to others to convey information effectively.
    *	Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

+List of skills:
    *	Categorization or classification software — Diagnostic and procedural coding software
    *	Medical software — Information management subsystem software; Medical procedure coding software; MEDITECH software; Virtual reality computed tomography CT imaging software
    *	Office suite software, and spreadsheet software